We are promoting the appropriate use of plug-in electric vehicles in Richmond, BC, Canada.

 Chevrolet Equinox EV

-New 2024 models include the Acura ZDX, Chevrolet Blazer EV and Equinox EV, Fiat 500e (Red), Fisker Ocean, Honda Prologue, Kia EV9, Lotus Eletre, Maserati GranTurismo Folgare and Grecale Folgare, Polestar 3, Porsche Macan EV, Vinfast VF9, Volkswagen ID.7, Volvo EX30 and EX90.
+New 2024 models include the Acura ZDX, Chevrolet Blazer EV and Equinox EV, Fiat 500e (Red), Honda Prologue, Kia EV9, Lotus Eletre, Maserati GranTurismo Folgare and Grecale Folgare, Polestar 3 and Polestar 4, Porsche Macan EV, Vinfast VF9, Volkswagen ID.7, Volvo EX30 and EX90.

 • New Vehicles